$\overline{M}_{0,n}$ is not a Mori Dream Space: Proof of Theorem

-No linear combination of these monomials has all six derivatives of order $2$ vanishing at $e=(1,1,1)$.
+No linear combination of the monomials in Claim \ref{monomials} has all six derivatives of order $2$ vanishing at $e=(1,1,1)$.
 A direct computation shows that the determinant of the corresponding $6\times 6$ matrix is (up to a sign):

 Q.E.D.\end{proof}